The Museum's fun and fact-packed galleries explore the story of Roald Dahl's life and encourage visitors to be creative.

 The Roald Dahl Museum and Story Centre has three fun and fact-packed galleries.
 Throughout the Museum you will find a mix of objects and archive material to look at, things to watch and to listen to, as well as interactive activities to help you learn more about the stories behind the stories.

-Here you will find out about Roald Dahl's childhood, his love of chocolate and his schoolboy pranks.
-Visitors can explore the archive on a touch-screen, rummage through Roald Dahl's family photos, find the mouse in the gobstopper jar and smell the giant chocolate doors.
+Find out about Roald Dahl's childhood, his love of chocolate and his schoolboy pranks.
+Explore the archive on a touch-screen, rummage through Roald Dahl's family photos, find the mouse in the gobstopper jar and smell the giant chocolate doors.

-Beginning with his journey to Africa, the visitor is shown how Roald Dahl's real-life adventures led him to become a writer, working from a small hut in Great Missenden.
-Visitors will experience the unique atmosphere of Roald Dahl's original Writing Hut and marvel at his collection of quirky mementos.
+Beginning with his journey to Africa, find out how Roald Dahl's real-life adventures led him to become a writer, working from a small hut in Great Missenden.
+Experience the unique atmosphere of Roald Dahl's original Writing Hut and marvel at his collection of quirky mementos.
 There are secrets and surprises in peep-holes and drawers, a Gladiator cockpit where you can find out about Roald Dahl's RAF experiences and a Sparkometer which will test your sparkiness.

 This is the Museum's creative hub where the displays will inspire your own writing and story-making.
 Listen to top tips from your favourite authors, make a stop-frame animation, sit in a replica of Roald Dahl's writing chair, create a character or a gobblefunk word.
 Head to George's Crafty Kitchen for drop-in crafts, colouring, and lots of creative activities.

 For a peek inside the Museum take a look at our virtual tour.

 Every family gets a free visitor guide to help everyone get the most from their visit.